EXPLORE THIS STORY

 DOMINANT ANGLE

-Beijing posts 5% without stimulus and signals strategic resilience to the world
+Beijing posts 5% without stimulus, sending signal of strategic resilience to the world

 Dominant angle identified — does not reflect unanimity of this country’s media